‘RHOBH’ Star Lisa Rinna Stuns At Event As She Rocks Her New Blonde Hair In A Long Crimped Bob

-Lisa Rinna stunned on the red carpet wile attending the “Secret with Essential Oils” launch party at Villa 2024 in Beverly Hills, California on Tuesday, October 1.
+Lisa Rinna stunned on the red carpet while attending the “Secret with Essential Oils” launch party at Villa 2024 in Beverly Hills, California on Tuesday, October 1.

 Amid filming on the upcoming 10th season of The Real Housewives of Beverly Hills, Rinna stepped out in a stunning, low-cut beige pantsuit with metallic heels and a new hairstyle.